Open Today: 10am - 4pm

 Your solicitor will aim to stick to the same systems and timeframes for both sides of a property transaction.
 As such, this can help save you time and ensure your home move goes faster.
 You may also be able to save some money by instructing the same solicitor for moving house.

-When should you instruct a moving conveyancer?
+When should you instruct a conveyancer for buing and selling?

 It's not essential to instruct a conveyancer or solicitor for moving house before you've made or received an offer on a property.
 But it can often be a good idea for you to appoint someone as soon as you put your home on the market.